Data last updated

 The revolutionary thing about solar leases was that they made it possible for virtually anyone with a roof to go solar, regardless of whether they had cash in the bank to purchase a system.
 Solar leases were crucial in removing barriers to entry back when solar system prices were prohibitively high.

 But times have changed substantially since solar leases were introduced.
-Most importantly, solar prices have plummeted over 80% in the last 5 years.
-This means that solar systems are now more affordable than ever, and that financing options other than solar leases have become viable.
+Solar systems are now more affordable than ever, and that financing options other than solar leases have become viable.
 The most important of these is the solar loan, which combines the ‘zero-down’ aspect of the solar lease with the benefits of system ownership (‘the best of both worlds‘).

 So before you sign up for the first ‘free solar panel’ deal that comes your way, make sure you understand what you’re being offered and that you’ve considered all of your other options.
 In other words, be a smart solar shopper.